InteractiveAdvertisingBureau/AdManagementAPI/Ad Management API v1.md

 **Contributors and Technical Governance**

-OpenRTB Working Group members provide contributions to this repository.
+Programmatic Supply Chain Working Group members provide contributions to this repository.
 Participants in the Programmatic Supply Working group must be members of IAB Tech Lab.
 Technical Governance and code commits for the project are provided by the IAB Tech Lab Programmatic Supply Chain Commit Group.

 Learn more about how to submit changes in our working group: [So, You'd Like to Propose a Change...](https://iabtechlab.com/blog/so-youd-like-to-propose-a-change-to-openrtb-adcom/)